 There are dozens of options for connecting habits.
 To get the most benefit, you need habits that fit for the two of you.
 The very best Relationship Habits are the ones that are unique to your relationship.

 - Make one or both of you feel prioritized and connected.

 - Are simple to do.

-In the beginning of the relationship, it was easy for you to connect.
+At the beginning of the relationship, it was easy for you to connect.
 You had a drive or hunger to spend time together, interact, and please one another.
-If you are like most other couples (and I'm sure you are) after you committed, you stopped putting the same effort into the relationship.
-This as it should be.
+If you are like most other couples (and I’m sure you are) after you commit, you stop putting the same effort into the relationship.
+This is as it should be.
 You can’t spend all of your energy and focus on your relationship or you won’t get the other work of your life done.
 You have to shift your focus.

 The trouble is that your relationship needs SOME of your time and energy.
 Otherwise, it will fail.
 You or your partner will feel disconnected, taken for granted, and frustrated.
 Over time, the lack of attention will put too much strain on the relationship.
 Eventually, you won’t remember what drew you together in the first place.